Figure Item Number: A11507 c from the MOA: University of British Columbia

 Description

 Carved stone, seated figure with missing head.
-Two faces decorate the bottom on the front and back.
+Two faces decorate the bottom at the front and back.

 History Of Use